 Land Use Permits

-The Planning Division processes all Land Use Applications (except Property Line Adjustments: see Engineering) including but not limited to those listed in the Land Use Applications Links Box.
+The Planning Division processes all Land Use Applications (except Property Line Adjustments: see Engineering) including but not limited to those listed on this page.

 Land Use Planning Process in 10 Steps

 Many of the following steps can be bypassed for simpler projects involving fences, signs and residential reviews.
 The most typical Land Use Planning process is as follows:

 - An Applicant brings a proposal or idea to the Planning Division.
 Staff discusses the proposal and provides the Applicant with the appropriate land use application form(s).

 - Staff schedules a pre-application meeting to discuss the proposal with the Applicant and other agencies such as the Fire Department, utility providers and Building Department.

 - The Applicant revises their proposal based on staff feedback and pre-application feedback and submits an application with a site plan and application fee.

 - Staff checks the submitted materials for completeness.

 - If determined complete staff will process the application, but if staff determines more information is needed the Applicant has 180 days to submit the missing information or submit a letter in writing stating that all of the information, some of the information, or none of the information will be provided (if this is not done the application becomes void on the 181st day after being deemed incomplete).

 - Staff will process the application administratively or through the Planning Commission and/or City Council.